Renana Brooks, PhD, is' a clinical psychologist

 folksiness, confidence, righteous anger or determination - as the answer to

 the problems of the country.
-Even when Bush uses "we," as he did many times
+Even when Bush uses "we," as he did many

 in the State of the Union speech, he does it in a way that focuses attention

 on himself.
-For example, he stated: "Once again, we are called to defend the
+For example, he stated: "Once again,

 safety of our people, and the hopes of all mankind.
 And we accept this